 In accordance with rule 35(c) the President of the union shall take the chair at conference and shall have a casting vote as provided by rule 40(a)(i).

-9 General Secretary, Deputy General Secretary and members of the NEC
+9 General Secretary, Assistant General Secretaries and members of the NEC

-In accordance with rule 40(a)(ii) the General Secretary, Deputy General Secretary and members of the NEC shall be entitled to speak but not to vote at conference.
+In accordance with rule 40(a)(ii) the General Secretary, Assistant General Secretaries and members of the National Executive Committee (NEC) shall be entitled to speak but not to vote at conference.

 10 Paid officials

-In accordance with rule 40(a)(iii) paid officials shall only be entitled to speak at conference at the discretion of the chair and shall not be entitled to vote.
+In accordance with rule 40(a)(iv) paid officials shall only be entitled to speak at conference at the discretion of the chair and shall not be entitled to vote.

 11 Order of debate

-(b) The mover of a motion (which includes a proposed rule alteration), unless otherwise recommended by the SOC, shall be allowed not more than four minutes.
+- The mover of a motion, unless otherwise recommended by the SOC, shall be allowed not more than four minutes.

 12 Emergency propositions and references back

 Voting at meetings of conference shall be by poll of delegates, normally by show of hands.
-Alterations to rules or a proposal made by the NEC under rule 9(e) shall be decided by a two-thirds majority vote of the delegates present and voting, but all other questions before conference shall be decided by a simple majority vote of the delegates present and voting.
+Any proposal made to alter the rules under rule 9(e) or 45(b) shall be decided by a two-thirds majority vote of the delegates present and voting, but all other questions before conference shall be decided by a simple majority vote of the delegates present and voting.
 However, at the request of at least ten delegates rising in their places immediately following the chair's announcement of the result of such a poll, a card vote shall be taken.
 In a card vote each branch represented at conference shall be entitled to register votes equal to the number of paid-up members of the branch as at 31 December immediately preceding the conference, such membership to be certified by the General Secretary.
 The result of a card vote shall determine the question.